sephorah/chat-app-express/README.md

 # Chat app

-A practice project to explore front-end and back-end development.
+A practice project to explore front-end and back-end development with Next.js and Express.
 Not maintained.

 ## Installation